rm-hull/colorforth/jc2007/README.txt

-In an attempt to simplify the colorForth bootcode, I am attempting the following changes:
+In an attempt to simplify the colorForth bootcode, I am making the following changes:

 * using unreal mode to allow BIOS calls while having use of 32-bit registers